michelejoseph1/cai-semantic-equivalence-benchmark/README.md

 **Average CAI Strain Score:** 0.05

 Lower is better (0 = perfect semantic consistency, 1 = contradiction).

-This replaces the naive v1 baseline score of **0.99**, which demonstrates why semantic strain scoring is necessary for meaningful reliability evaluation.

 ## Recommended Evaluation Procedure